ImplFerris/blog/content/posts/2025/09/non-exhaustive-attribute-in-rust.md

 tags = ["non_exhaustive", "semver", "library"]
 +++

-Adding new variants to public enums or fields to public structs is a breaking change that forces all downstream users to update their code.
-Rust's #[non_exhaustive] attribute solves this problem by telling the compiler that a type might gain new variants or fields in future versions, forcing external crates to write future-proof code from the start.
+When you add new variants to public enums or new fields to public structs, you create a breaking change.
+This means any crates that depend on your library will need to update their code before they can use your new version.
+Rust's `#[non_exhaustive]` attribute solves this problem by telling the compiler that a type might gain new variants or fields in future versions, forcing external crates to write future-proof code from the start.

 > [Official doc explanation](https://doc.rust-lang.org/reference/attributes/type_system.html): The non_exhaustive attribute indicates that a type or variant may have more fields or variants added in the future.